Estefanía Banini: Atlético Madrid (2021–2024)

 On 3 July 2021, Banini's transfer from Levante to Atlético Madrid was made official.

+Colo-Colo

+On 15 July 2026, Banini's return to Colo-Colo was made official.

 International career

 Banini has played for the Argentina women's national football team since 2010.
 In September 2014, she scored a penalty kick in a match against Brazil helping Argentina win 2–0 during the Copa América Femenina tournament.
 Banini scored three goals at the 2018 Copa América Femenina.

 Banini was called up to participate in the 2019 FIFA Women's World Cup with Argentina.
 In the tournament, she helped Argentina win their first ever World Cup point, earning a 0–0 draw against Japan.
 Following Argentina's exit in the group stage, Banini spoke out against national team coach Carlos Borrello for his outdated coaching methods and the Argentine Football Association (AFA) for poor working conditions.
 Banini was not called up to the national team for nearly three years following her statements.

 At the end of 2020, Banini was named to the IFFHS' CONMEBOL Women's Team of the 2011-2020 Decade, the only Argentine on the list.

 Banini made her international return for Argentina on 8 April 2022, starting in a 0–1 friendly home loss to Chile and played the entire match.
 At the 2023 FIFA Women's World Cup, Banini played her last international match, a 0–2 loss to Sweden.